 We provide opportunities for all current and new employees to participate in training.
 These are either created by Merriwa for our employees and are related to the work they do each day or are provided by an accredited trainer.
 These programs allow employees to gain certificate level qualifications.

 We pride ourselves on creating a supportive and inclusive environment for our teams across each Business Division.
 We are proud that all our businesses are quality endorsed companies and meet all requirements of the Disability Service Standards.
 We seek and acknowledge the potential and ability in each of our team members and provide opportunities for personal and professional development, training and upskilling.

 Supported employment is available for people with an NDIS Plan that includes Core Funding – Assistance with Social, Economic and Community participation.
 We provide support through Supports in Employment.
 Merriwa is proud to offer employment in inclusive settings, where employees of all abilities work as a team.
 Merriwa’s supported employees develop many skills and are employed in all our Divisions, where training is provided to increase skills and competencies and ensure ongoing personal and professional development.

-Each Division of Merriwa has a Support Officer providing workplace support to all abilities employees and our teams, and facilitating achievement of goals in alignment with each individual’s NDIS plan.
-Our Support Coordinators are located onsite and can assist with;
+Each Division of Merriwa has a Engagement and Development Leaders providing workplace support to all abilities employees and our teams, as well as facilitating the achievement of goals in alignment with each individual’s NDIS plan.
+Our Engagement and Development Leaders are located onsite and can assist with;

 - Support with your NDIS plan, including achievement of your employment goals